 I’m always trying to find ways to be more productive.
 Tracking time, creating todo lists and monthly goal planning are all ways that require quite a bit of attention and forethought to implement.
 One much more simple strategy is to create a consumption ledger.
 Here’s how it works.

 Find a timer app – it could be in the cloud or locally on your most used device.
 I recommend Toggl which is free and can be used from any device.
 There’s also a handy Mac app I really like for it.
+If you’re curious to read more about it, check out this Toggl review.

 Create two timers – one called consumption and one called creation.
 If you’re consuming (however you define the term) use that timer, and if you’re creating have that one running.
 That’s it.